***Section being updated Written Qualifying Exams--- These will reflect 2023's exam experience 🙂 yay

 - I would probably say half of a page (single-spaced) is pushing the limit for “too short”.
 I don’t think you should worry about the answers being too long, so long as you don’t run out of time.

 - Too long looks like rambling.
 If you’re just writing to write, and end up putting out 4 pages or more, odds are you’re not answering the question well.
-From many years of AP classes, the mantra “answer the prompt” is engrained in my head.
 Going super off topic likely looks just as bad as not being able to answer the question.
 For too short, I ended up writing half pages and getting stuck, but with some brainstorming, I was able to hit the page mark, and sometimes go well past it.
 I’d say you just want to be sure you’ve answered the question as thoroughly and completely as you can, while still staying on track and creating a linear train of thought/logic.

 How do you approach formulating your answers?
 (Outlines – rough draft – or just write?)